CoffeeRoost/CSC_190_Product/README.md

           - Able to Log Grant Forms
           - Able to View, Search , and Filter Grant Information
           - Able to Edit and Delete Grant Information
-     - Here are some examples of the screenshots of test results and their descriptions:
+     ###### Here are some examples of the screenshots of test results and their descriptions of some important features that we listed above.
+Other important features will be tested similarly.
-     * Participation:
+     * **Participation**:
      + Survey Intake Form for First-Time User: This screenshot shows the result of a test case for a new user able to fill out the survey intake form.
 It confirms whether the form submission is successful or not.
     ![My Image](/image/survey1.jpg)
     ![My Image](/image/survey2.jpg)